-Neuroplasticity reduced in teens born prematurelyDecember 10th, 2012 in Neuroscience /
+Neuroplasticity reduced in teens born prematurelyDecember 10, 2012 in Medicine & Health / Neuroscience

 (HealthDay)—Adolescents who were born prematurely have reduced neuroplasticity, which may explain their motor, learning, and memory difficulties, according to a study published in the Nov.
 14 issue of the Journal of Neuroscience.

 To examine motor cortex neuroplasticity, Julia B. Pitcher, Ph.D., from the University of Adelaide in Australia, and colleagues used a noninvasive transcranial magnetic brain stimulation technique to induce long-term depression-like neuroplasticity in adolescents who had been born early preterm (32 weeks or less), later preterm (33 to 37 weeks), or term (38 to 41 weeks).

 The researchers found that, in response to brain stimulation, both preterm groups had reduced long-term depression-like neuroplasticity as well as low salivary cortisol levels.
 Compared with term-born young adults, term-born adolescents had enhanced motor cortex neuroplasticity.